 #14 Salt Beef Beigels

-Salt Beef Beigel is a famous London food that you can really sink your teeth into – and you can do it any time, day or night, at one of the 24/7 beigel shops.
+Salt Beef Beigel is a famous London food that you can really sink your teeth into.
+Plus, you can do it any time, day or night, at one of the 24/7 beigel shops.

-A long time Jewish specialty, Salt Beef Beigels are savory and filling sandwiches.
-Constructed with a beigel (bagel) filled with Salt Beef (corned beef), gherkin (pickles) and mustard (English mustard, of course).
+A long time Jewish specialty, Salt Beef Beigels are savory and filling sandwiches – and they’re pretty affordable.
+Constructed with a beigel (bagel) filled with Salt Beef (corned beef), gherkin (pickles) and mustard (English mustard, of course), these sandwiches pack a punch.

 Where to Eat London Salt Beef Beigels

-Beigels with Salted Beef are available in markets and shops all around the city, but the best place to get them is on Brick Lane at one of the two famous beigels shops – Beigel Bake and Beigel Shop.
-Both shops make insanely good Salted Beef Beigel Sandwiches.
-We recommend trying one from each shop and deciding for yourself which one reigns king!
+Beigels with Salted Beef are available in markets and shops all around London.
+The best place to get them is on Brick Lane at one of the two famous beigels shops – Beigel Bake and Beigel Shop.
+Both spots make insanely good Salted Beef Beigel Sandwiches.
+We recommend trying one from each and deciding for yourself which one reigns king!

 #15 Bubble and Squeak